Notes on the Geography of Pakistan: Lahore: Bad Shahi Mosque

 This mosque, like those in Delhi, Agra, and Fatehpur Sikri, is open to the sky.

 Here's the courtyard, seen from the gateway.
 Photographs from the 1860s show lines of Ficus religiosa or pipal growing in the quadrangle.
-As late as the 1870s, despite the mosque being once again a place of prayer, Thornton and Kipling found that it was "by no means a popular place of worship" (Quoted in Aijazuddin, p.
+As late as the 1870s, despite the mosque being once again a place of prayer, T.H.
+Thornton and Lockwood Kipling found that it was "by no means a popular place of worship" (Quoted in Aijazuddin, p.
 69.)

 A historic photograph of the prayer hall before restoration.